 Funded by: Formas

-Publications: Research Note preliminary findings; Press release
+Research Note preliminary findings; Press release

 Blog including research notes and press coverage.